 Our aspiration is for every child to achieve 100% attendance and punctuality (unless a medical condition prevents this).
-Parents and carers of the students at West Lancashire Community High School are required to ensure that they receive sufficient full-time education.
+Parents and careers of the students at West Lancashire Community High School are required to ensure that they receive sufficient full-time education.
 Here at West Lancashire, we do all we can to support school attendance and take seriously any issues that may lead to non-attendance.
 Good school attendance is essential to ensure that all children and young people make the most of the educational opportunities available and achieve their full potential whilst ensuring that all students stay safe.
 We believe this sets good habits for later in life, and ultimately if your child is not in school, they cannot learn!

 School attendance and the law